-Hyperbaric oxygen therapy (HBO) has been used as an adjunct to surgical and antimicrobial therapy.
-Indications include failure of conventional treatment, documented compromise of clostridia or myonecrosis or involvement of deep tissue.
+Hyperbaric oxygen therapy (HBO) has been used as adjunct surgical and antimicrobial therapy.
+Indications include failure of conventional treatment, documented compromise of clostridia or myonecrosis, or deep tissue involvement.

-However, in one series, there was actually a trend towards increased mortality in patients undergoing hyperbaric oxygen therapy, although this trend may have been related to selection bias.
+However, there was a trend toward increased mortality in patients undergoing hyperbaric oxygen therapy in one series, although this trend may have been related to selection bias.

-The role of hyperbaric oxygen therapy in the treatment of Fournier’s disease should be clarified with a prospective controlled trial.
+The role of hyperbaric oxygen therapy in treating Fournier’s disease should be clarified with a prospective controlled trial.

-Decisions regarding hyperbaric oxygen therapy should be made on an individual basis, taking into account the stability of the patient.
+Decisions regarding hyperbaric oxygen therapy should be made individually, taking into account the patient’s stability.
 The use of hyperbaric oxygen therapy should not delay surgical debridement.

 Fournier’s gangrene is a true surgical emergency.
-At a minimum, immediate urological consultation or general surgical consultation is mandatory, and administration often requires a multidisciplinary team, which includes a urologist, a general surgeon, and an intensive care specialist.
+At a minimum, immediate urological consultation or general surgical consultation is mandatory, and administration often requires a multidisciplinary team, including a urologist, a general surgeon, and an intensive care specialist.

-Transfer to a tertiary installation may be necessary if these resources are not available at the initial installation.
+Transfer to a tertiary installation may be necessary if these resources are unavailable at the initial installation.
 Initial debridement can be performed if required before transfer.
 Arrange for the transfer once the patient has been stabilized and resuscitation efforts have begun.

 There are some steps you can take to reduce your chances of getting Fournier’s gangrene:

-- If you have diabetes, control your genitals and surrounding areas. for wounds or signs of infection, as well as for swelling or drainage.
+- If you have diabetes, control your genitals and surrounding areas for wounds or signs of infection and swelling or drainage.